spitzc32/bi-lstm-api/README.md

 # bi-lstm-api
-Deployed app for thesis 2
+Deployed app on Huggingface for thesis 2 model, entitiled BiLSTM-SPAN-CRF